 The first few days in treatment are usually the most difficult, but the weeks and sometimes months that follow can be quite challenging for some.
 Not only are clients experiencing physical withdrawals, but they are also learning to manage their emotions and their behaviors.
 These feelings can be effectively managed through regular mindfulness practice.

-Why Yoga and Mindfulness Can Help
+Why Mindfulness Can Help

 If you or a loved one need help immediately, please do call us as soon as possible.
 We are always on call and willing to help if given the opportunity.